ros2/ros2_documentation/source/Tutorials/Advanced/Creating-An-RMW-Implementation.rst

 Middleware- and ``rmw`` implementation-specific configuration
 -------------------------------------------------------------

-The ``rmw`` interface does not allow for arbitrary configuration of the implementation or underlying middleware.
+The ``rmw`` interface as defined by that package does not support passing arbitrary configuration data to the implementation or the underlying middleware.
 To get around that and introduce some flexibility, some implementations use environment variables: ``RMW_FASTRTPS_*``, ``RMW_CONNEXT_*``, etc.
 The underlying middleware may also be configurable through environment variables: ``FASTDDS_*``, ``ZENOH_*``, ``CYCLONEDDS_*``, ``EMAIL_*``, etc.
 For example, the ``CYCLONEDDS_URI``, ``FASTDDS_DEFAULT_PROFILES_FILE``, and ``ZENOH_SESSION_CONFIG_URI`` environment variables can be used to provide a path to a full configuration file if the relevant middleware is used.